anshulpro/anshulpro.github.io/README.md

 ---VERSION LOG---

+# Version v5
+Refreshed the design a bit, removed lot of old design components with new (cards, tab) Two new font introduced - Inter for text and Lora for Headings One of my work from past company also added

 # Version v4
 Added Sparkle favicon to the HTML
 Under Books and Article : Added links for notes on few books, Aricle links